software-assignments-spring2021/spring-2018-mood-music-player/README.md

 Smoodify
 ========
-A music playing application that shuffles songs according to the mood determined by the lyrics of the songs the user listens to.
+A music playing application that shuffles songs according to the mood determined by the lyrics or melody of the songs the user listens to.

 Motivation